 The new Customs Declaration Service (CDS) is being introduced in order to handle declarations under the Union Customs Code.
 It will replace CHIEF, which has been running for more than 25 years.

-This new EU legislation introduces significant changes to the information required in both import and export customs declarations, particularly concerning the parties involved in the transaction and the valuation of the goods.
+This new legislation introduces significant changes to the information required in both import and export customs declarations, particularly concerning the parties involved in the transaction and the valuation of the goods.

 Sequoia allows you to store commonly required declaration information in a CRM record; whereby if that party appears as the importer, exporter or declarant, information from the CRM record will be automatically applied to the CDS declaration when you create it.